jltsiren/gbwtgraph/SERIALIZATION.md

 4. `flags`: Binary flags as an element.

 The first two fields are 32-bit unsigned little-endian integers for compatibility with the SDSL-based serialization format.
+The current file format version is `4`.
-Simple-SDS serialization format requires file format version `3`.
+Simple-SDS serialization format requires file format version `3` or later.

 Field `nodes` counts the number of original nodes **present** in the graph.
 A node is present if the local alphabet size in the corresponding GBWT nodes is nonzero.